 Occupation: Documentary journalist

-Outdoor Passion: Outdoor ed, cycling, and camping.
+Outdoor Passion: Photography, plant ID, cycling, and camping.

 What was your introduction to the outdoors?

 I was born in Culver City.
 My family and parents are both from El Salvador.
 Most of my exposure to the "outdoors" was through playing soccer my whole life, so I actually spent a lot of time outside.
 Still, the word hiking didn’t fall into my vocabulary until college.
 Before then, soccer was a really intense part of my life, and I dabbled with running in high school as well.
 I would say my earliest connection with nature was as a high school freshman on the cross-country team.
 We went—I don’t even know where it was—but I have a very vivid memory of running as fast as I could, alone, on some random trail.
 I didn't use trail shoes, just some blue and white, Nike indoor soccer flats.
 That was my first experience of feeling in tune and clearly connected to nature— although I didn’t know how to name it yet.
 I couldn't yet connect how spiritual and meaningful that experience was for me, but it planted the seed.